Deego88/MLS/README.md

   **File**    |     **Description**
   ---------   |   --------------------------------------------------------
-  .gitignore | A Text File explicitly explaining to Git which files or folders to ignore in the Assignment Project Instructions.pdf | A PDF copy of the Poject Instructions LICENSE     |    MIT License for the project Scikit-learn.ipynb | Jupyter Notebook created to in Python Scipy-stats.inpb | Jupyter Notebook created to in Python README.md   |    This file; A Description of the project and instructions
+  .gitignore | A Text File explicitly explaining to Git which files or folders to ignore in the Assignment Assessment_Instructions.pdf | A PDF copy of the Poject Instructions LICENSE     |    MIT License for the project Scikit-learn.ipynb | Jupyter Notebook created in Python Scipy-stats.inpb | Jupyter Notebook created  in Python README.md   |    This file; A Description of the project and instructions diabetes.csv   |    This file contains information used to conduct analysis for the project

-## 3  Heading
+## 3  Overview
 ------------------------------------------------------------------------------------------------
- For the purpose of this project the author chose to use XXXXX
+ For the purpose of this project the author chose the following:

+Scikit-Learn:
+1. K-Nearest Neighbors
+2. K-Means Clustering
+3. Logistic Regression

+Scipy-Stats:
+1. ANOVA Hypothesis
+2. ANOVA Assumptions
+3. Visual displays

 ## 4 Problem Statement
 ------------------------------------------------------------------------------------------------
 As part of the project, the student was given a set of instructions, the full set can be see here [here](https://github.com/Deego88/MLS).
-In short, the instructions of the project state the following: xxxxxxxxxxxxxx
+In short, the instructions of the project state the following:
+The purpose of this assessment is to ensure that the student has achieved the learning outcomes of the module while also providing teh student with sample work to show prospective employers.

+The project assessment is split into the three components:

+1. GitHub Repository

+2. Scikit-Learn Jupyter Notebook

+3. Scipy Stats Jupyter Notebook

 ## 5 User Guide
 ------------------------------------------------------------------------------------------------